-Redwood Coast Energy Authority (RCEA) is a local government Joint Powers Agency (follow link for definition) founded in 2003 whose members include the County of Humboldt, the Cities of Arcata, Blue Lake, Eureka, Ferndale, Fortuna, Rio Dell, and Trinidad, and the Humboldt Bay Municipal Water District.
+Redwood Coast Energy Authority (RCEA) is a local government Joint Powers Agency (PDF) founded in 2003 whose members include the County of Humboldt, the Cities of Arcata, Blue Lake, Eureka, Ferndale, Fortuna, Rio Dell, and Trinidad, and the Humboldt Bay Municipal Water District.
 We develop and implement sustainable energy initiatives that reduce energy demand, increase energy efficiency, and advance the use of clean, efficient and renewable resources.

 Thank you for working with us toward these important goals.
 We have organized the information below to help orient you and all Community Advisory Committee members to our agency’s work and structure.
 If you have any questions, please contact Executive Director Matthew Marshall, who will be happy to provide more information.